DynartInteractive/docs-public/README.md

 sphinx-build -M html . _build
 ```

-This will create the documentation in HTML format in the `_build/html` folder.
+This will create the documentation in HTML format in the `_build/html` folder, open the `index.html` for the main page.